Orthodontics

 The mission of the Division of Orthodontics is to improve the dental health of the citizens of Kentucky by providing the highest quality orthodontic care, to advance the specialty of orthodontics by educating knowledgeable, skilled clinicians, and by conducting research in the field.

-Cynthia S. Beeman, DDS, PhD, Graduate Program Director
+Cynthia S. Beeman, DDS, PhD, Division Chief

 James K. Hartsfield, Jr., DMD, PhD, E. Preston Hicks Endowed Professor